Eden Lake: Critical response

 On Rotten Tomatoes, a review aggregator, 78% of 32 surveyed critics gave the film a positive review; the average rating is 6.3/10.
 The site's critical consensus reads: "A brutal and effective British hoodie-horror that, despite the clichés, stays on the right side of scary."
 Metacritic assigned the film a weighted average score of 65 out of 100, based on 7 critics, indicating "generally favourable reviews ".

-Dennis Harvey reviewed the film for Variety and said that it was "an effectively harrowing Brit thriller-cum-horror pic," comparing it to Last House on the Left and Lord of the Flies.
-The Guardians Peter Bradshaw drew parallels with Deliverance, Straw Dogs and Blue Remembered Hills, and stated that "this looks to me like the best British horror film in years: nasty, scary and tight as a drum," concluding that the film was "exceptionally well made, ruthlessly extreme, relentlessly upsetting."
+Dennis Harvey reviewed the film for Variety and said that it was "an effectively harrowing Brit thriller-cum-horror pic," comparing it to Lord of the Flies (1963) and Last House on the Left (1972).
+The Guardians Peter Bradshaw drew parallels with Straw Dogs (1971), Deliverance (1972), and Blue Remembered Hills (1979), and stated that "this looks to me like the best British horror film in years: nasty, scary and tight as a drum," concluding that the film was "exceptionally well made, ruthlessly extreme, relentlessly upsetting."

 Other critics, however, have savaged the film, denouncing it as an incitement to class prejudice against working class people in Britain.
 The Sun condemned the film's "nasty suggestion that all working-class people are thugs" while The Daily Telegraph concluded that "this ugly witless film expresses fear and loathing of ordinary English people".
-Owen Jones, in his book Chavs: The Demonization of the Working Class cites the film at length as an example of media demonisation of proletarian youth via the "Chav" stereotype.
+Owen Jones, in his 2011 book Chavs: The Demonization of the Working Class cites the film at length as an example of media demonisation of proletarian youth via the "Chav" stereotype.
 He comments, "Here was a film arguing that the middle classes could no longer live alongside the quasi-bestial lower orders."

-Eden Lake has been linked with other films that deal with concerns over "Broken Britain" and a fear of "hoodies," including Harry Brown, The Disappeared, Summer Scars, Outlaw, The Great Ecstasy of Robert Carmichael, Cherry Tree Lane and Heartless.
+Eden Lake has been associated with "hoodie horror," a cycle of horror films that explore concerns over "Broken Britain" and a fear of "hoodies," including The Great Ecstasy of Robert Carmichael (2005), Outlaw (2007), Summer Scars (2007), The Disappeared (2008), Heartless (2009), Harry Brown (2009) and Cherry Tree Lane (2010).